Asthma is a disease affecting the airways. Three factors affect the airways, leading them to narrow :

 Asthma & Your Airways

 The factors above can lead to difficulty breathing, wheezing and coughing.
-Asthma affects almost a quarter of all children in Malaysia and up to 15% of adults.
+Approximately 1 in 10 Malaysians are affected by asthma.
 Unfortunately, only 40% of Malaysian adults with asthma believe their symptoms are well-controlled.

 Do you think yours is well-controlled?
 Complete the Asthma Control Test to find out.
 Although asthma is not curable, with the right treatment and management, asthma can be very well controlled.